JohnnyXavier/johnnyxavier.github.io/_posts/2018-11-10-language-java-streams-filtering-a-collection.md

 ```

 this is pretty much all the filtering that can be done with ***basic*** evaluations inside an `if`.<br>
-We could add `OR` conditions, and combine them to make the `if` more complex but in the end it goes down to a truth evaluation.<br>
+We could add more conditions, and combine them to make the `if` more complex.<br>
 What if we need to transform our data and keep filtering the data?

 One situation for example, could be selecting a subgroup of elements, processing them somehow and then checking which ones passed a certain threshold.